danielaparker/jsoncons/doc/ref/json_type_traits.md

 `jsoncons::optional<U>`<sup>4</sup>|`true` if `j.is_null()` or `j.is<U>()`|Empty `std::optional<U>` if `j.is_null()`, otherwise `std::optional<U>(j.as<U>())`|<em>&#x2713;</em>

 1. For `CharT` `char` or `wchar_t`.
-2. Defined if `U` that is not a polymorphic class, i.e., does not have any virtual functions.
+2. Defined if `U` is not a polymorphic class, i.e., does not have any virtual functions.
-3. Defined if `U` that is not a polymorphic class, i.e., does not have any virtual functions.
+3. Defined if `U` is not a polymorphic class, i.e., does not have any virtual functions.
 4. `jsoncons::optional<U>` is typedef'ed to [std::optional<U>](https://en.cppreference.com/w/cpp/utility/optional) if
 jsoncons detects the presence of C++17, or if `JSONCONS_HAS_STD_OPTIONAL` is defined.